-School staff will follow the local guidance available on the Pan Dorset Safeguarding Children Partnership website and where reasonably possible, the school will hold three emergency contact numbers for each pupil.
+School staff are aware of the schools unauthorised absence procedures and children missing education procedures, and where reasonably possible, the school will hold three emergency contact numbers for each pupil.
 This goes beyond the legal minimum and is good practice as it provides additional options to contact a responsible adult when a child is missing from care, home, or Education.
-(Children Missing from Care, Home and Education (proceduresonline.com)
+(Children Missing from Care, Home and Education (proceduresonline.com) Dorset Council)